millipz/nc-de-deliverance-project/README.md

 Note that data types in some columns may have to be changed to conform to the warehouse data model.

+### History
+Your warehouse should contain a full history of all updates to _facts_.
+For example, if a sales order is created in `totesys` and then later updated (perhaps the `units_sold` field is changed), you should have _two_ records in the `fact_sales_order` table.
+It should be possible to see both the original and changed number of `units_sold`.
+It should be possible to query either the current state of the sale, or get a full history of how it has evolved (including deletion if applicable).

+It is _not_ necessary to do this for dimensions (which should not change very much anyway).
+The warehouse should just have the latest version of the dimension values.
+However, you might want to keep a full record of changes to dimensions in the S3 buckets.

 ## The Dashboard
 To demonstrate the use of the warehouse, you will be required to display some of the data on an [AWS Quicksight](https://aws.amazon.com/quicksight/) dashboard. **You are not required to know how to construct a Quicksight dashboard** - Northcoders tutors will help with this part.
 However, you will be required to supply the SQL queries that are used to retrieve the data you wish to display.